sebschmied/airtome2html/README.md

 ### Components:

-### flightbook.xsl
+#### flightbook.xsl
-An XSLT stylesheet that translates the airtome xml format to fance html.
+An XSLT stylesheet that translates parts of the airtome xml format to fancy html.

 #### ./get:
 git pull the repository and create a .fb.zip that can be opened and edited by airtome.